Mx7f/cs448m-final-project/proposal.md

 Description
 ==============================
-A glove that helps knitters keep track of where they are while knitting.
+Knitting patterns are described by stitches.
+For example, a design may call for a row with 86 stitches.
+As a person knits, it is easy to lose track of the amount of stitches created so far.
+Once you lose track, you have to manually count stitches.
+Current methods to help keep track of stitches include the use of physical markers such as bulb pins, or in my case, paper clips.
+The Hand of the Knitting God aims to ease keeping track of stitches by electronically storing the amount of stitches created.
- - What is innovative about proposal?
+- What is innovative about the proposal?
+We believe we are the first ones to try to tackle this problem electronically.

 - What do you think will be the hardest part of the project?
+Detecting stitches through sensors.

 Responsibilities
 ==============================